Kayram2710/AI-FaceRecognition/README.md

 > It can be run by simply calling it from the command line, with the prerequisite of having the dependency matplotlib, numpy, and pillow installed

 ### WebPageDownloader.py
-> This is python script that what used to collect raw data for the focused/engaged category
+> This python script that what used to collect raw data for the focused/engaged category

 > It is used by changing the link and assigning a starting image ID so that the script can automate data collection from a site that does not allow large batch downloads automatically.